httptoolkit/read-tls-client-hello/README.md

 It is also possible to calculate TLS fingerprints manually.
 The module exports a few methods for this:

-* `getTlsFingerprintData(stream)` - Reads from a stream of incoming TLS client data, returning a promise for the raw fingerprint data, and unshifting the data back into the stream when it's done.
+* `readTlsClientHello(stream)` - Reads from a stream of incoming TLS client data, returning a promise for parsed TLS hello, and unshifting the data back into the stream when it's done.
 Nothing else should attempt to read from the stream until the returned promise resolves (i.e. don't start TLS negotiation until this completes).
+The `fingerprintData` of the resulting value contains the raw fingerprint components.
-* `getTlsFingerprintAsJa3` - Reads from a stream like `getTlsFingerprintData` but returns a promise for the JA3 hash, instead of raw data.
+* `getTlsFingerprintAsJa3` - Reads from a stream, just like `readTlsClientHello`, but returns a promise for the JA3 hash, instead of raw hello data.
 * `calculateJa3FromFingerprintData(data)` - Takes raw TLS fingerprint data, and returns the corresponding JA3 hash.